-When candidates are looking to apply for a role in your company, it can be helpful for them to learn how your current employees got their roles.
-UI Path provides candidates with in-depth interviews from employees who share what they did before applying to the company and why they decided to take the job.
+When candidates are looking to apply for roles in your company, it can be helpful for them to learn how your current employees got their roles.
+UI Path provides candidates with in-depth interviews from employees who share what they did before applying to the company and why they decided to accept the offers.
 The articles also provide some helpful tips for applicants to prepare for their unique hiring process.

 Give insight into their day-to-day

 On Hudson River Trading’s careers page, a large section is designated for employee spotlights that focus on the day-to-day life of employees in different roles.
-Most of them are in a developer role, which makes sense, because developers are some of the hardest roles to hire for.
-For roles that are difficult to hire for or open roles that are priority, it's time well spent creating employee spotlights to bring in more candidates.
+Most of them are in developer roles, which makes sense because developers are some of the hardest roles to hire for.
+For roles that are difficult to hire for or open roles that are a top priority, it’s time well spent creating employee spotlights to bring in more candidates.

 Highlight your C-Suite and Leadership